Skip to main contentSkip to navigation

 qcow2 Header Corruption

-Proxmox uses qcow2 format on directory-based and NFS storage. qcow2 files have a header, L1/L2 reference count tables, and data clusters.
+Proxmox uses qcow2 format on directory-based and NFS storage. qcow2 files have a header, L1/L2 mapping tables, refcount tables, and data clusters.
 If the header or refcount table is corrupted, qemu-img check may fail to repair it.
-We rebuild the L1/L2 tables from the data cluster layout.
+We rebuild the L1/L2 tables and refcount structures from the data cluster layout.

 LXC Container Rootfs